Browse our website:

 transportation with our own car the whole birding tour.

-+7 persons: ask for our rates
+5 persons and more: ask for our rates

 Lunch time !
 We will serve a

 simple but tasteful lunch in a nice setting.
 When it is good and warm

 weather we eat outside with Chaffinch, Greenfinch and Goldfinch not far